Getting the Most Out of The Effects Control Panel in After Effects

 Alternatively, you can hit F3 on your keyboard to trigger the same shortcut.
 Having instant access to the settings on your control panel is critical for your workflow.
 This approach is almost always better than twirling down the layers in your timeline.

 As you’re working through a project, its quite common that you’ll want to reuse an effect in multiple parts of your project.
-Rather than dig back through previous comps to try and find the right effect, save yourself some time and try this instead.
+Rather than dig back through previous comps or the giant list of effect sub-menus, save yourself some time and try this instead.

 To access this a bit faster, try the keyboard shortcut: